 - A. Existing Vegetation, Fences, Walls, and Berms: The use of existing trees or shrubs to satisfy the landscaping requirements of this Chapter is expected.
 Significant existing vegetation within landscaped areas shall be preserved and credited toward required landscaping.
-Existing berms, walls, or fences within the landscaped area, but not including chain link fencing, may be used to fulfill the standards for the type of landscaping required, provided that these elements are in good condition. - B. Protection of Vegetation During Design: The Town expects new development, through the protection of trees and existing vegetation, to be creative in design and placement of buildings, structures, parking and other impervious surfaces as to preserve natural features and to complement the existing topography when practical. - C. Landscape Credits: The preservation of existing trees, where possible is strongly encouraged.
+Existing berms, walls, or fences within the landscaped area, but not including chain link fencing, may be used to fulfill the standards for the type of landscaping required, provided that these elements are in good condition. - B. Protection of Vegetation During Design: The Town expects new development, through the protection of trees and existing vegetation, to be creative in design and placement of buildings, structures, parking and other impervious surfaces as to preserve natural features and to complement the existing topography.
+Additionally, Major Subdivisions and Major Site Plans shall preserve 5% of the existing trees on site.
+Tree preservation areas (native species with no obvious damage/decline) with adequate protection measures from construction activities shall be shown on the landscape plan.
+Tree preservation can be counted towards the required buffers, screens, and/or street trees as specified in 8.3.1.
+C. - C. Landscape Credits: The preservation of existing trees, where possible is strongly encouraged.
 In order to encourage such preservation, preserved trees may be credited towards compliance with the requirements of this section at the rate of:

 '''

-2"-6" caliper tree = 1 tree
+2"-6" caliper tree = 2 trees

-7"-12" caliper tree = 2 trees
+7"-12" caliper tree = 4 trees

-13"-18" caliper tree = 3 trees
+13"-18" caliper tree = 5 trees

-19"-24" caliper tree = 4 trees
+19"-24" caliper tree = 6 trees

-25" + caliper tree = 5 trees
+25" + caliper tree = 7 trees

 '''